skornsek/parking-gate/README.md

 - [Arduino single relay module](https://www.aliexpress.com/item/1005003249627194.html?spm=a2g0o.productlist.main.1.60c01e63XtUXVc&algo_pvid=78303782-9d88-4d77-9b7e-9254e28c9427&aem_p4p_detail=2022113012561910525297922839560007483356&algo_exp_id=78303782-9d88-4d77-9b7e-9254e28c9427-0&pdp_ext_f=%7B%22sku_id%22%3A%2212000024853952479%22%7D&pdp_npi=2%40dis%21EUR%212.02%211.92%21%21%21%21%21%402100bc5c16698417794615758d0752%2112000024853952479%21sea&curPageLogUid=yrCRG5sLg8Ub&ad_pvid=2022113012561910525297922839560007483356_1&ad_pvid=2022113012561910525297922839560007483356_1) the switch
 - [SOT-89]() chip for power management (ask the electrician for this one 😅)

+## Flaws 😬
+- Using HTTP.
+In the future, I would like to use HTTPS, but it was slower when I tried it.
+- Server restarts every 20 seconds.
+When I left the server running for a long time it crashed after a few requests so I put a restart command in the loop that executes every 20 seconds.
+- I would also like to implement some kind of whitelist for clients so I have more control.
+- Lack of monitoring of the device when it is running and is not connected to a computer.

 ## Credits 🙏
 - [Rui Santos example](https://randomnerdtutorials.com/esp32-async-web-server-espasyncwebserver-library/) helped me a lot.
 Thank you.